-Bike Parking
+• Bike Parking

-At the end of your trip, you can store your bike in the secure bike park racks located in the carpark.
-Please contact your Sterling Nominees representative for the access code.
+At the end of your trip, you can store your bike in the bike park racks located in the courtyard at Axis Building.
+You don't need an access card to enter.

-End of Trip Facilities
+• End of Trip Facilities

 Showers and toilets are provided to freshen up at the end of trip when needed.
-These can be accessed from the carpark.
-Please contact us for the access code.
+These can be accessed on the ground floor in Axis building.
+Please contact Samson for the code for access.